railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

    single: module; board_account
    pair: dashboard; accounting

-When members of your accounts department sign on to the Open ERP system, they can immediately be presented with the :guilabel:`Accounting Dashboard`.
-By default it contains a useful graph for analyzing Receivables.
+When members of your accounts department sign on to the OpenERP system, they can immediately be presented with the :guilabel:`Accounting Dashboard`.
+By default, it contains a useful graph for analyzing receivables.
 Then look at it using the menu :menuselection:`Accounting --> Reporting --> Dashboard --> Accounting Dashboard`.

 .. figure::  images/account_board.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Accounting Dashboard*